justmat/vcr/README.md

 the grid controls which voltage set gets sent to crow. it does not matter *where* you press, just how many keys were pressed at once.

-pressing 1 key will recall voltage set 1, while pressing 8 keys will recall voltage set 8.
+i.e. pressing 1 key will recall voltage set 1, while pressing 8 keys will recall voltage set 8.

 voltage sets are sent to crow on release of the grid keys.